PDLT-University-of-York/test-split-site/docs/ultra/ally-tool.md

     The Ally accessibility checker may not identify all issues within content, so treat it as a **starting point** for your accessibility considerations.

-Content items are checked and assigned an **accessibility score** depending on the issues identified.
+This **staff-only** function checks content items and assigns them an **accessibility score** depending on the issues identified.
 Ally checks for issues including:

 - missing ALT text for images
 - skipped heading levels